Last updated on 5. February 2021

 The term website is used to describe a static internet resource, which offers no or very little interaction with a user.
 A conventional website is designed to inform users.
 Therefore, the website will be primarily made up of text, pictures and other information.
 The best examples for websites are blog, news- or weather websites.
 Users can select the section of an article or contribution.
 This can also include a button to subscribe, but no other interaction options.

 In contrast, web applications offer more user interactions.
-The user of a web application can enter data on the website, amend and process it.
+The user can enter data on the website, amend and process it.
 Web applications often send requests to a web server to capture, process and respond to user entries.

 The Advantages of Web Applications

 In comparison to desktop applications, web apps offer several advantages.
 As they are run in web browsers, developers do not have to develop web apps for several platforms.
 An individual application, which is executed in Chrome for example, also works well under Windows as well as OS X or Mozilla Firefox.
 Developers do not have to distribute software updates to users when a web application is upgraded.
 Through the application’s update on the server all users have access to the updated version.

 From a user’s perspective a web app can provide a consistent user interface on several platforms as the look and feel no longer depends on the browser or operating system.
 Furthermore, the data, which is entered by the user in a web app, is remotely processed and saved.
 In this way, users can access the same data from several devices instead of transmitting files between computer systems.